The Pandemic and Beyond: Perspectives from Chief Administrative Officers in the GTA

 Chief administrative officers (CAOs), as the most senior public servants in the GTA’s regional governments, are at the forefront of efforts to grapple with all of these issues, and others

-On Tuesday, December 6, 2022, the CAOs of York, Peel and Durham regions will outline their current fiscal situations and provide a fiscal outlook.
-They will explore their region’s COVID-19 response, and set out some future goals, including in the context of complex intergovernmental relationships across the GTA and with the provincial and federal governments.
+On Tuesday, December 6, 2022, the CAOs of York, Peel and Durham regions outlined their current fiscal situations and provided a fiscal outlook.
+They explored their region’s COVID-19 response, and set out some future goals, including in the context of complex intergovernmental relationships across the GTA and with the provincial and federal governments.